gregnottageGHOrg/IntuneScripts/Upload-IntuneWin/Upload-IntuneWin_ReadMe.md

    - `Microsoft.Graph.Authentication`
 3. **Microsoft Win32 Content Prep Tool**:
    - `IntuneWinAppUtil.exe` (in the script directory or specified path)
+   - **Note:** The script will automatically download the tool if not present, or update it if a newer version is available on GitHub
 4. **Required Permissions**:
    - Intune Administrator role or equivalent permissions
    - Application permissions for Microsoft Graph API